Techtonica/curriculum/roles-in-tech/product-manager.md

 ### Common Mistakes / Misconceptions

 - Overlook the feedback from customers.
-- Use too much of tool on a single product which waste both time and efforts.
+- Use too much of tools on a single product which waste both time and efforts.
 - Build a Product according to current situation not future needs.

 ### Guided Practice

-Complete the Links mentioned in the Materials sections.
+Go through the Links mentioned in the Materials sections.
 Understand whatever mentioned in those turorials and try to cover it all.
 After watching the video and reading the article you will understand Who are Product Manager and what do they do.

 ### Independent Practice